thingsapart/EBB-pwm-peristaltic-stepper/README.md

 + Truley open source code i.e. do what you want with it.
 + Using open hardware only i.e. schematic available.
-+ Firmware created using Arduino IDE with full guide to get it working with the EBB42.
++ Firmware created using Arduino IDE with full guide to get it working with the EBB.

 ## What you need to buy.